saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 How delayed rendering is different from slots:
 Slots (currently at least) only runs remote execution calls.
 Delayed rendering brings with it everything that Jinja typically has in a state, including logic, grains, pillars, `salt`.
 Slots simply returns the result of an execution call.
 They do not interact with Jinja to allow any logic or parsing.

+Examples:

+1. Stateful hardware operations whose outcomes are not predictable.
+For example, writing to disk and then querying for the exact physical location on disk of a file.
+Writing a file to disk is stateful, but we cannot predict the location of the file on disk.
+1. Any operation that outputs a random string or hash.
+For example, using a service that creates any kind of account and an UUID
+1. Cloud operations: